mis à jour

 I have a daily routine of animal tasks and there is always the chance of an unexpected event such as a bee swarm to join in with!

-We ask volunteers to help the equivalent of 4 days out of every 7 days that you are staying, we'll make mutually agreeable arrangements with you by email before you come.
-If you are staying for a short time we can alter the number of days so you can get the most from your time with us.
+We ask volunteers to help the equivalent of 4 days out of every 7 days that you are staying.
+We'll make mutually agreeable arrangements with you by email before you come.
+To get the most out of your stay with us we recommend staying at least 4 weeks.
+This gives you time to settle into the rhythms of farm life and gain a better understanding of how we work.
+Applications for longer stays are welcome.

 Phil and I tend to work all days equally, making no exceptions for weekends.
 Especially during the hay making season work can go on until late into the evening, but we will always try to ensure that there is adequate time to rest, explore the area etc.